How to Fix 403 Forbidden Error on Google Chrome

 9. Refresh the page

 “Refresh the page” is a simple way to fix the problem.
 The 403 error is often temporary and can be fixed with a simple update.
-Most browsers use Ctrl + R on Windows or Cmd + R on Mac to refresh and have a refresh button in the address bar.
+Most browsers use Ctrl + R on Windows or Cmd + R on Mac to refresh, and have a refresh button in the address bar.

 This method isn’t beneficial, but it’s worth a try.

 We said that one of the reasons for the 403 error is that users enter the address incorrectly.
-To ensure that the URL you are trying to access is for a web page or file and not a folder, you should note that a typical URL ends with .com, .php, .org, .html.
+To ensure that the URL you are trying to access is for a web page or file and not a folder, note that a typical URL typically ends with .com, .php, .org, or .html.
 Find or only has an extension, while a folder URL usually ends with a “/.”

 Most servers are set to disallow the update folder for security reasons.
 When they are configured correctly, you will be redirected to another page.
 When they are not set correctly, you may see a 403 error.